 After learning of his sister’s brutal murder, Ren heads to a small town outside Tokyo to wrap up his sisters affairs.

 Instead, he ends up taking over her job and her apartment as he tries to piece together what was happening with his sister in the years leading up to her death.
 In the process, he finds himself.

 Ugh.
 This was so disappointing.
 I just couldn’t find any sympathy for the lead character in this mommy thriller.

 When Sophie moves to Texas she falls in with a group of clique moms that are a bad influence.
 After a girl connected to her inner circle goes missing, she learns just how deadly the group of women can be.

 Wow.
-This was a story I listened to with my kids and we all just adored it.
+This was one of the realistic fiction audiobooks for tweens I listened to with my own kids and we all just adored it.

 Who knew that Stacey Abrams could write a thriller while campaigning during an election year?

 Well her debut thriller kept me on the edge of my seat.
 I had no idea I would find a legal thriller so engaging, but I really did enjoy this one.